1Crazymoney/Flights-Service/README.md

 `src` -> Inside the src folder all the actual source code regarding the project will reside , this will not include any kind of tests.(You might want to make a separate tests folder)

 Let's take a look inside the 'src' folder
-- `config' -> In this folder, anything and everything regarding any configurations or setup of a library or module will be done.
+- `config` -> In this folder, anything and everything regarding any configurations or setup of a library or module will be done.
 For example: setting up 'dotenv' so that we can use the environment variables anywhere in a cleaner fashion, this is done in the 'server-config.js' file.
 One more example can be to setup you logging library that can help you to prepare meaningful logs, so configuration for this library should also be done here.

 - `Routes` -> In the routes folder, we register a route and the corresponding middewares and controllers to it.